Medical error: Errors in diagnosis

-Misdiagnosis of psychological disorders

-Female sexual desire sometimes used to be diagnosed as female hysteria.
+Female sexual desire has historically been diagnosed as female hysteria.

 Sensitivities to foods and food allergies risk being misdiagnosed as the eating disorder orthorexia.

+Progressive supranuclear palsy has often been misdiagnosed as Parkinson's disease as both involve slowed movements and gait difficulty.

 Studies have found that bipolar disorder has often been misdiagnosed as major depression.
 Its early diagnosis necessitates that clinicians pay attention to the features of the patient's depression and also look for present or prior hypomanic or manic symptomatology.

 The misdiagnosis of schizophrenia is also a common problem.
-There may be long delays of patients getting a correct diagnosis of this disorder.
+There may be long delays in patients getting a correct diagnosis of this disorder.

-Delayed sleep phase disorder is often confused with: psychophysiological insomnia; depression; psychiatric disorders such as schizophrenia, ADHD or ADD; other sleep disorders; or school refusal.
+Delayed sleep phase disorder is often misdiagnosed and may be confused with psychophysiological insomnia; depression; psychiatric disorders such as schizophrenia, ADHD or ADD; other sleep disorders; or school refusal.
 Practitioners of sleep medicine point out the dismally low rate of accurate diagnosis of the disorder, and have often asked for better physician education on sleep disorders.

-Cluster headaches are often misdiagnosed, mismanaged, or undiagnosed for many years; they may be confused with migraine, "cluster-like" headache (or mimics), CH subtypes, other TACs (trigeminal autonomic cephalalgias), or other types of primary or secondary headache syndrome.
-Cluster-like head pain may be diagnosed as secondary headache rather than cluster headache.
+Cluster headaches are often undiagnosed, misdiagnosed, or mismanaged for many years.
+They may be confused with migraine, "cluster-like" headache (or mimics), CH subtypes, other TACs (trigeminal autonomic cephalalgias), or other types of primary or secondary headache syndrome.
+Cluster-like head pain may also be diagnosed as secondary headache rather than cluster headache.
 Under-recognition of CH by health care professionals is reflected in consistent findings in Europe and the United States that the average time to diagnosis is around seven years.

-Asperger syndrome and autism tend to get undiagnosed or delayed recognition and delayed diagnosis or misdiagnosed.
+Asperger syndrome and autism tend to be undiagnosed, misdiagnosed, or belatedly diagnosed.
 Delayed or mistaken diagnosis can be traumatic for individuals and families; for example, misdiagnosis can lead to medications that worsen behavior.

 Field trials of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) included "test-retest reliability" which involved different clinicians doing independent evaluations of the same patient—a new approach to the study of diagnostic reliability.